dleurs/rlcraft/README.md

 Not necessary to execute `kubectl exec ${POD_ID} rcon-cli stop`, it will restart automatically

-Wait
+If it is not working, connect in VM, world folder, delete server.lock, and chmod 777 -R world Wait

 ## 8. Going deeper : how did I get this deploy.yaml